PatrickFrueh/sensor_fusion-mediapipe-depth_camera/README.md

 ## Description
 Hand detection using Google MediaPipe and multiple depth (stereovision) cameras.
-Alignment of point clouds; fusion of multiple landmarks using unscented kalman filter.
+Alignment of point clouds; fusion of multiple landmarks using Unscented Kalman Filter.

 ## Prerequisites
 * openCV